Custom Routing in ASP.NET Core MVC

 Custom Routing in ASP.NET Core MVC Application

-1. Custom Routing in ASP.NET Core MVC Application
+1. Custom Routing in ASP.NET Core MVC Application.

-3. Route Constraints in ASP.NET Core MVC Web Application
+3. Route Constraints in ASP.NET Core MVC Web Application.

 Custom Routing in ASP.NET Core MVC Application

-Custom Routing without Default Values in ASP.NET Core MVC Application:
+Custom Routing Without Default Values in ASP.NET Core MVC Application:

-ASP.NET Core MVC allows configuring routing without default values for route parameters (controller, action, and route data).
-This allows us to create routes that depend only on the URL values without any predetermined or default values.
+So, ASP.NET Core MVC allows configuring routing without default values for route parameters (controller, action, and route data).
+This allows us to create routes that depend only on the URL values without predetermined or default values.
 If a route parameter is absent from the URL, it will be treated as missing.

 Custom Routing in ASP.NET Core 6 MVC Web Application